List on Bids44 →

 • Built-in Picture Test mode: Samsung: Settings > Support > Device Care > Self Diagnosis > Picture Test

-• Service Menu (use carefully): Samsung: Mute → 1 → 8 → 2 → Power On.
-Use this only to check “Panel Display Time”—do not change any other settings.
+• Service Menu (for panel hours): Samsung: Mute → 1 → 8 → 2 → Power On.
+Look for “Panel Display Time” or “Total Power On Time.”

 Insider Checks

-THE EDGE-RUN FINGER TEST (Panel Separation Risk): Turn the TV on, displaying a bright, uniform image (like a white screen).
-Slowly run your finger along all four edges of the screen where the panel meets the bezel.
-If you feel any ridge, bump, or separation—even slight—it indicates the panel is lifting from its frame.
-This often happens from heat or minor drops and worsens, leading to light leaks or full panel failure.
-Ignoring this could mean a ₹10,000-20,000 repair down the line.
+THE EDGE-RUN FINGER TEST: With the TV ON and displaying a white screen, slowly run your finger along all four edges of the panel where it meets the bezel.
+If you feel any ridge, bump, or separation—even a slight one—between the panel and the frame, the panel is separating.
+This happens due to heat or minor physical stress and will likely worsen.
+Missing this could cost you ₹15,000-30,000 for a panel re-seating or replacement if it becomes severe.

-THE REMOTE SENSOR TEST (IR Receiver Issues): Open your phone’s camera app and point it at the TV’s IR sensor (usually a small, dark window at the bottom center of the TV).
-Press buttons on the TV’s remote.
-You should see a purple flash through your phone camera when the remote sends a signal.
-If the remote flashes but the TV doesn’t respond, the IR receiver on the TV is faulty.
-This can be a tricky repair, often costing ₹2,000-5,000 if it’s not just a loose connection.
+THE REMOTE SENSOR TEST: Point your phone camera (rear camera) at the TV’s IR sensor (usually bottom centre).
+Press buttons on the remote.
+You should see the IR blaster flash purple through your phone camera.
+If no flash, the remote is dead (₹1,200-1,800 for a new original).
+If it flashes but the TV doesn’t respond consistently, the IR receiver on the TV is failing, a repair that could set you back ₹3,000-6,000.

 Common Scams to Watch For (India 2026)

-Water Damage Disguise: With India’s monsoon season, water damage is a real risk, especially in coastal cities.
-Sellers might try to clean up a flood-damaged TV.
-Check the rear vents for any water stains, corrosion, or a musty smell.
-Water damage leads to premature component failure and expensive repairs, potentially ₹15,000-25,000 in unfixable issues.
+WATER DAMAGE HIDING: Especially prevalent after monsoon seasons in coastal or flood-prone cities.
+Sellers might try to mask water damage.
+Check the rear vents for any water stains, corrosion, or a lingering musty smell.
+Water damage leads to intermittent, unpredictable failures and can be very costly to repair, easily ₹8,000-15,000.

 Seller’s Guide — How to Maximize Your Samsung 55” Crystal UHD TV Resale